Southern Idaho is home to two geologic marvels: Craters of the Moon National Monument and Preserve and City of Rocks National Reserve.

 Hikes and Caves

-The lava fields are also home to several caves, including a lava tube, which are located towards the end of the loop road.
+The lava fields are also home to several caves, including a lava tube, which is located towards the end of the loop road.
 There are four caves along a T-trail.

 We went in both the Beauty Cave and the Dewdrop Cave.
 Both caves were difficult to get down into, requiring a scramble down large pieces of broken lava.